isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 Kea DHCPv6 Compatibility Configuration Parameters
 =================================================

-By default, Kea aims to follow the RFC documents to promote better standards compliance.
-However, there are buggy implementations out there that cannot be easily fixed or upgraded.
-Therefore Kea provides an easy to use compatibility mode for broken or non-compliant clients.
-In that purpose, flags have to be enabled in order to enable uncommon practices:
+ISC's intention is for Kea to follow the RFC documents to promote better standards compliance.
+However, many buggy DHCP implementations already exist that cannot be easily fixed or upgraded.
+Therefore, Kea provides an easy-to-use compatibility mode for broken or non-compliant clients.
+For that purpose, the compatibility option must be enabled to permit uncommon practices:

 .. code-block:: json